Best truck dispatching software in 2024

 Freight brokers, on the other hand, act as intermediaries between carriers and shippers, helping shippers find carriers for freight.
 They earn a commission from both parties and negotiate different rates for carriers and shippers.
 Brokers are valuable when finding loads to help avoid deadheading and are instrumental in landing consistent, well-paying work.

-Dispatchers often work with brokers and load boards to find freight, playing a dual role in keeping trucks constantly filled with cargo.
+Dispatchers often work with brokers and ls to find freight, playing a dual role in keeping trucks constantly filled with cargo.
 They're paid a percentage of negotiated rates or a flat fee per load, alongside additional charges for other services.

 To be a truck dispatcher, you'll need a combination of formal education, a specific skill set, and on-the-job training.
 These include: